SharePoint/sp-dev-docs/docs/schema/properties-element-in-metadataobject-bdcmetadataresource-schema.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-See [Properties Element in MetadataObject
+For more information, see [Properties Element in MetadataObject (BDCMetadata Schema)](properties-element-in-metadataobject-bdcmetadata-schema.md)</span>
-(BDCMetadata Schema)](properties-element-in-metadataobject-bdcmetadata-schema.md)</span>
 for more details.